 Is a Power Bank and a Portable Charger the same thing?

 Different terms such as power bank, portable charger, portable phone charger, external battery, external battery pack, etc. all refer to the same type of device.
 If it’s a battery that you can use to power a device with its own battery without using a wall socket, it’s a power bank.

 What type of batteries do power banks use?

-Power banks generally come with either Lithium-Polymer (Li-Po) and Lithium-Ion (Li-Ion) batteries.
-Of the two Li-Ion power banks are more popular.
+Power banks generally come with either Lithium-Polymer (Li-Po) or Lithium-Ion (Li-Ion) batteries.
+Of the two Lithium-Ion power banks are more popular.